YZC-pro/LaCoSI/README.md

 \frac{d_i^t}{s_d+\epsilon},0,1
 \right).
 \]
-The estimator predicts \(\tilde d_i^t\) with a sigmoid output, and the receiver-side gate is computed by thresholding the normalized prediction.
+The local estimator predicts the normalized incorporation target
+\(\tilde d_i^t\) with a sigmoid output, and the receiver-side gate is computed by thresholding the predicted incorporation score.